 These moments of honesty, grief, acceptance, and love propel PFLAGers through seemingly impossible dilemmas and family fractures.

-PFLAG passion powers life-long parent, family and allied leaders in the struggle for justice and equality.
+PFLAG passion powers life-long parent, family, and allied leaders in the struggle for fairness and equality.